-Cigarette and cigar filters (filters), as well as more recent single-use electronic vaping devices (vapes), are smoking products that have caused a public and environmental health crisis for more than half a century.
-Single-use disposal of these products is wasteful and places the cost of cleanup onto state and local governments, while still leaving behind microplastics and toxins from their filters, electronics, and batteries.
+Cigarette and cigar filters (filters), as well as more recent all-inone disposable vaping devices (vapes), are smoking products that have caused a public and environmental health crisis.
+All-in-one disposable vapes are devices that use a heating element to create a vapor that has a battery attached to the liquid-containing portion that cannot be separated or refilled.
+Disposal of vapes after one use is wasteful and places the cost of cleanup onto state and local governments, while still leaving behind microplastics and toxins from their filters, electronics, and batteries.

-The Smoking Waste Pollution Prevention Act (AB 1690) will transition the sale of cigarette/cigar filters and single-use vapes to reusable and rechargeable smoking products to address the ubiquitous impacts that these single-use products have on our health and environment.
+The Smoking Waste Pollution Prevention Act (AB 1690) will transition the sale of cigarette/cigar filters and all-in-one disposable vapes, which are not rechargeable, to unfiltered cigarettes and reusable and rechargeable smoking products to address the ubiquitous impacts that these single-use products have on our health and environment.